Hyperparameter Optimization for AST Differencing: Threats to validity

+\autotuningname{} provides optimization using GridSearch, Hyperopts, and Optuna, which have been proven to be successful in hyperparameter optimization for software engineering tasks \cite{Li2020CPDP,Tantithamthavorn2019ImpactOptimization, lustosa2023optimizingSNEAK}.
+There may exist other search techniques that produce better results.
+Recall that GridSearch, Hyperopts, and Optuna are the only generic, off-the-shelf implementations publicly available.
+Others, including Dodge~\cite{Agrawal2019Dodge} or niSNEAK~\cite{lustosa2023optimizingSNEAK}, provide implementation tied to machine learning frameworks such as scikit-learn, which makes them unusable for optimizing AST differencing.

-\emph{Quantization of the hyperparameter space} We quantize the hyperparameter space of GumTree using \emph{initial}, \emph{end} and \emph{step} values (all presented Table \ref{tab:hyperparameters}).
+\emph{Quantization of the hyperparameter space:} We quantize the hyperparameter space of GumTree using \emph{initial}, \emph{end} and \emph{step} values (all presented Table \ref{tab:hyperparameters}).
 It could be the case that there are values not included in the selected subset that produce better values.
+As Bergstra~\cite{Bergstra2012RandonHyper} remarks, zones of useful hyperparameters might be very narrow within the full search space.
+Consequently, considering large steps may not help \autotuningname{} to find such zones.
+To test whether that happens, we replicate our experiment from RQ4, this time running Hyperopt using a more refined hyperparameter space: we change the steps of hyperparameter BUM\_SMT from 0.1 to 0.01 and of BUM\_SZT from 100 to 10.
+Using Hyperopt with 25 and 100 evals per diff, we observe that the refinement does not improve the results: It either \begin{inparaenum}[\it a)] \item maintains the same performance, or \item reduces the performance up to 2\%.
+This happens because the refinement enlarged the search space. \end{inparaenum}